minhnguyen0508/CodeForce/README.md

 # Codeforce Practice Directory

-This is the directory of codeforce practice
+This is the directory of codeforce practice: https://codeforces.com/gym/310829